 21.)
 Flights can be cheaper than trains

-… though, I’ve gotta admit – a good train journey across the countryside is always nice! 🙂
+Though, I’ve gotta admit, a good train journey across the countryside is always nice (and better for the environment).

 The Basque region of Spain is a beautiful, relatively rural area close to the French border.
 Hire a car, discover the natural beauty of the region and don’t forget to drink some Kalimotxo (red wine and Coke, mixed together). 😉